 - 1 teaspoon pure vanilla extract

 - 1 cup chopped dark Mexican chocolate (5 ounces)

 - 1 ounce bag freeze dried raspberries, lightly crushed (about 1 cup)

 In the bowl of a stand mixer fitted with the paddle attachment, cream butter, granulated sugar, and brown sugar at medium-high speed until light and fluffy; scraping down sides of the bowl as needed.

 Add eggs and vanilla and beat at medium speed until combined.
-Add half of the flour mixture to mixer and beat at low until nearly combined, add remaining flour mixture and mix until just combined.
-Add raspberries, chocolate, and millet to mixer and mix just to combine.
+Add half of the flour mixture to mixer and beat at low speed until nearly combined, add remaining flour mixture and mix until just combined.
+Add chocolate, raspberries, and millet to dough and mix just to combine.

-Bake 1 sheet at a time until cookies are puffy and edges are just set; 10-11 minutes, rotating sheet halfway through baking.
-Let cookies cool on baking sheet 5 minutes; transfer to wire rack to cool completely.
+Bake 1 sheet at a time until edges are just set and centers are slightly puffed and cracked, 12–14 minutes, rotating sheet halfway through baking.